hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   configuration to be uploaded to the remote machine.
 Hiera data directories must be uploaded using the file provisioner separately.

+* `manifest_dir` (string) - The path to a local directory with manifests to be uploaded to the remote machine.
+This is useful if your main manifest file uses imports.

 * `module_paths` (array of strings) - This is an array of paths to module directories on your local filesystem.
 These will be uploaded to the remote machine.
 By default, this is empty.

-* `manifest_dir` (string) - The path to a local directory with manifests to be uploaded to the remote machine.

 * `prevent_sudo` (boolean) - By default, the configured commands that are executed to run Puppet are executed with `sudo`.
 If this is true,